-- How soon you need your website to be up and running
+- How soon your website needs to be up and running.

 Before planning your website you need to plan your digital business and ask questions about the capabilities of your business to manage and grow a digital presence.